 Sierra 142gr.
 MatchKing:

-One of our favorite bullets utilized in a variety of factory loads.
+One of our favorite bullets found in a variety of factory loads.
 We have encountered solid results from Creedmoor Sports 142gr.
-6.5 Creedmoor load utilizing this particular bullet.
+6.5 Creedmoor load featuring this particular bullet.

 |Group Fired||Five Round Group Size (MOA)|